alirexn/pakgrab/README.md

 - Resolve dependencies
 - Download all required packages automatically

-Just like OpenWrt does on the router 🥳
+Just like how OpenWrt does on the router 🥳

 ## 📦 Package Groups (Folder Organization)